Scott Blanchard, PhD

 Rebecca Steinberger, PhD

-Department Chair and Professor Rebecca Steinberger began teaching at MU in Fall 2000.
+Professor Rebecca Steinberger began teaching at MU in Fall 2000.
 During her time here, she has published two books: Shakespeare and Twentieth-Century Irish Drama: Conceptualizing Identity and Staging Boundaries (Ashgate, 2008) and The Renaissance Literature Handbook (Continuum, 2009).
 A frequent presenter on early modern cultural studies and Irish writers, she conducts research at the British Library.
 She received her BA in English from Wilkes University, an MA from the University of Scranton, and a PhD in English Literature and Criticism from IUP.
 Her specializations include Shakespeare, Irish Studies, anything that has to do with the city of London, and the treatment of marginalized cultures, particularly in drama.
 In addition to her passion for teaching, Steinberger is a huge New York Giants fan.

 Pro rata professor